AlwaysEconomist/RFM-Customers-Model-in-Python/README.md

 # Remove rows with missing CustomerID
 data.dropna(subset=['CustomerID'], inplace=True)

-# Convert InvoiceDate to datetime
+# Ensure InvoiceDate is in datetime format
 data['InvoiceDate'] = pd.to_datetime(data['InvoiceDate'])

 # Remove duplicate InvoiceNo entries (if any)